The Vermont Statutes Online

 § 4831.
 Creation of committee

 The legislative branch of any two or more municipalities may by agreement create a joint municipal survey committee to plan for the strengthening of local governments and to promote plans for more efficient and economical operation of local government services within or by the participating municipalities.
-For purposes of establishing a mosquito control district under chapter 85 of Title 6, a municipality may create a municipal survey committee under this section with all the powers and duties that a joint municipal survey committee possesses under this chapter.
+For purposes of establishing a mosquito control district under 6 V.S.A. chapter 85, a municipality may create a municipal survey committee under this section with all the powers and duties that a joint municipal survey committee possesses under this chapter.
 (Added 1969, No. 197 (Adj.
 Sess.), § 1; amended 2007, No. 34, § 2, eff.
 May 18, 2007.)

 § 4832.
 Powers and duties